 This 2 hour marine and whale watching portion of the tour takes guests to some of the most stunning settings and habitats around.
 The conditions of the sea and weather will determine the day's itinerary.
 Whale watching will undoubtedly be the focus, but a smaller group allows the captain to adjust the tour to incorporate what guests want to see most.
 Those interested in viewing marine wildlife like roaring sea lions, otters reclining in kelp, whales feeding in pods, or even a bear roaming the nearby beaches won't be disappointed on this tour.
 There will be ample photo opportunities of the region's beauty and wildlife whatever time of year it is.

 Comfortable and small capacity vans will transport guests throughout the rest of the land portion of the tour.
 Driving over O'Connell Bridge will give guests a wonderful view of Sitka on the way to Japonski Island, where Sitka's history in World War II will be revealed as well as Russia's place in Sitka's history.
-The next stop brings guests to the popular Fortress of the Bears; a naturalized habitat offering visitors opportunities for up-closing viewing of local rescued brown bears.
+The next stop brings guests to the popular Fortress of the Bears; a naturalized habitat offering visitors opportunities for up-close viewing of local rescued brown bears.

 The tour concludes by returning guests to the Visitor Center in the downtown area.
 Shopping is a mere 10 minute walk away for those with time to spare, or else guests can hop aboard a shuttle back to the ship terminal.